Eileen Egan

 Eileen Egan (1912–2000) was an American journalist, Catholic activist, and co-founder of the Catholic peace group American PAX Association and its successor Pax Christi USA, the American branch of Pax Christi.

 In 1943 she became an active member of Catholic Relief Services, and a longtime friend of Dorothy Day and Mother Teresa, whose biography she wrote, Such A Vision: Mother Teresa, the Spirit, and the Work.
 She also marched with Martin Luther King Jr. at Selma.
-She first coined the term "seamless garment" to describe the unity of Catholic teaching that all human life is sacred and should be protected by law.
+She coined the term seamless garment to describe the unity of Catholic teaching that all human life is sacred and should be protected by law.

 Early life and education

 Born in Wales, she moved with her family to New York City in 1926 and completed her secondary education at Cathedral High School.
 She later graduated from Hunter College in 1933 and began a career as a freelance journalist.

 Career

 In 1943 she joined the staff of the U.S. Bishops' War Relief Services (later known as Catholic Relief Services, or CRS) as its first professional layperson.
 Her first assignment was in Mexico, where she worked with displaced Polish war refugees.
 The following year she was posted to Barcelona, where she ministered to victims of the Holocaust.
 She then headed the CRS office in Lisbon, Portugal.

 Back in New York briefly in 1945, she was out of the office the July day a B-25 crashed into the CRS headquarters on the seventy-ninth floor of the Empire State Building.
 Ten fellow staff members were killed.
 The following year, Egan was back in Europe helping to resettle waves of displaced persons.
 Writer Mike Aquilina observed that "...these works of mercy might involve carefully planned news leaks, sifting through propaganda or misinformation campaigns, or even ... using Chicago's Polish vote to protect Polish refugees."
 She later received the highest honor awarded civilians by both the French and German governments.

 In the course of her work, Egan visited Palestinian refugees in Gaza, Chinese exiles in Hong Kong, and displaced civilians in Pakistan, Korea and Vietnam.
 In 1955 she met Mother Teresa in Calcutta.
 She was Mother Teresa's official biographer and helped introduce the latter's work in the West.

 Egan combined CRS's practical work of providing economic assistance, food, housing, and transportation to war victims with speaking, writing and demonstrating against the causes of war.
 In 1962 she co-founded the American Pax Society, which under her leadership evolved into Pax Christi USA in 1972.